justin-f-perez/ParallelSort/README.md

 binary 64-bit long integers (as opposed to 64-bit long integers encoded as strings)

+> how should the number of threads be handled if the only two inputs to the sorting algorithm are the input file path and output file path?

+make the commandline argument for number of threads optional and set a default

 ### asked in email
 > For the evaluation/ranking component of the assignment…
 > * how much memory will be available to the JVM?
 (I’m mainly concerned with whether we can hold the input file in memory… I think the largest input is 64 * 10^8 bits, about 0.8 GB which is big enough to make me question it, and default JVM max heap sizes vary by implementation and available memory)